Jodosoft/Libraries/README.md

 <h2>Introduction</h2>

 Welcome to The Jodo Libraries: a collection of .NET extensions written in C# covering numerics, geometry and data structures.
-Please see the table below for the general principals of this project, and the following sections for a summary of each package.

-<h3>Principals</h3>
+Please see the table below for a summary of the goals and principals of this project.

 <table>
   <tr>